Black wood pigeon: Description

-The black wood pigeon is the largest pigeon in the East Asia region, with a length of between 37 cm to 40 cm long and sometimes 43.5 cm.
+The black wood pigeon is the largest East Asian representative of the genus Columba; with a weight of around 550 g and an overall length of 37–43.5 cm, it is on average only slightly smaller than the 41–45 cm common wood pigeon of Europe and western Asia.
 The head is small.
-There is at least three subspecies of Columba janthina, with some plumage differences.
+There are three subspecies of Columba janthina, with some plumage differences.

 It is very dark in appearance, with a small head, a longish neck and tail.
 Overall the body is soot-black with iridescent green or purple on crown, shoulders and sides of neck.
-The irises are brown and have red color legs, having a rather long tail.
-Whole body is covered with shiny black feathers.
+The irises are brown and the legs are red.
+The whole body is covered with iridescent black feathers.
 Its inconspicuous plumage is mainly black with the crown and rump bright metallic purple.
 The back and chest have green purple metallic sheen.

-The bill is longish, narrow and dark.
-The beak is greenish blue.
-Tip of the beak is ivory to pale yellow.
-Fleshy covering on the beak (cere) is small.
+The bill is longish, narrow and dark; it is greenish blue, with an ivory to pale yellow tip.
+The cere (fleshy covering at the base of the beak) is small.

-This species has no sexual dimorphism, the sexes are similar in appearance, but the juvenile has generally paler plumage, with limited or no development of the pale yellow neck patch.
-Tarsi are red in adults while paler in juveniles.
-Appears like a crow in flight, with large wings and slightly fanned tail.
+It has no sexual dimorphism, with the sexes similar in appearance, but the juvenile has generally paler plumage, with limited or no development of the iridescence.
+The tarsi, red in adults, are paler in juveniles.
+In flight, it has large wings and slightly fanned tail.